eurocontrol-asu/open_alaqs/documents/BFFM2_validation/BFFM2.md

 **CO: BFFM2 is higher for arrivals, similar for departures**

-The EEDB CO curve is U-shaped: high at idle (~20–24 g/kg), dropping to a minimum (LAV ~0.2–0.6 g/kg) near Climbout/Takeoff power.
+The EEDB CO curve is U-shaped: high at idle (~20–24 g/kg), dropping to a minimum (`lin_av` ~0.2–0.6 g/kg) near Climbout/Takeoff power.
 Near-idle approach segments get CO EI ≈ idle level in BFFM2, whereas bymode uses the lower AP value (~2–4 g/kg).
-For departures, both methods give similar CO because most departure segments are at or near TO/CL power where CO EI is at the LAV floor.
+For departures, both methods give similar CO because most departure segments are at or near TO/CL power where CO EI is at the `lin_av` floor.
 HC follows the same qualitative pattern.

 | Movement type | Typical CO: BFFM2 vs Bymode |
 |---------------|------------------------------|